Jeff Anton

-Jeff Anton (born March 9, 1981) is an American professional stock car racing driver who last competed part-time in the ARCA Menards Series, driving the No. 3 Chevrolet for Mullins Racing, and part-time in the ARCA Menards Series West, driving the No. 8 Chevrolet for 1/4 Ley Racing.
+Jeff Anton (born March 9, 1981) is an American professional stock car racing driver who currently competes part-time in the ARCA Menards Series, driving the No. 44 Chevrolet for 1/4 Ley Racing, and part-time in the ARCA Menards Series West, driving the No. 44 Chevrolet for his own team, Anton Racing.

 Racing career

 From 2004 to 2012, Anton competed in the NASCAR K&N Pro Series East, where he earned nineteen top-ten finishes, and scoring a best points finish of ninth in 2006.
+He made two starts in the NASCAR Camping World West Series, one in 2006 and one in 2009.